cdsittampalam/documentation/docs/Partner API.md

 ``openssl rsa -in private.pem -outform PEM -pubout -out public.pem``

 :::info
-private.pem is the private key and public.pem is the public key
+* private.pem is the private key and public.pem is the public key
+* The type of key pair you create is RSA.
+* 2048 is the size in bits of the RSA private key
 :::

 ### About the Signature